 The most predictable part of your morning?

 Tim Horton’s coffee.
 Double cream, please.
 And a shot of espresso.

 You have $100 to burn and a day to yourself - what do you do?

 Sleep in.
 Have coffee at The Roosevelt and do some business reading.
 See a movie.
 Lunch at the North Star Cafe.
 Hit some golf balls at the driving range.
 Grab a cigar (La Gloria Cubana Serie R Maduro) and some bourbon from the Watershed Distillery on the way home, then enjoy both next to the firepit, with John Mayer in the headphones.

 The Pins Mechanical Company on Long St. Love this place!

-Quality design is as important to telling your story and connecting to your audience as is good photography.
+Quality design is as important as good photography.
 I’m equally passionate about both.
-Here’s a glimpse of one of my current design projects underway: Lamar Woodworking of northwest OH.
+Here’s a glimpse of one of my current design projects underway: Make You 614 of Columbus, OH.

 “Good design is good business.”